JonathanLiu1999/JonathanLiu1999.github.io/about.md

 Hi,

-This is Jonathan Liu, a third year student at UCLA.
+This is Jonathan Liu, a fourth year student at UCLA.
 I am a Statistics major with a minor in Mathematics.
 I love basketball and data science.